 It’s a cloudy day and I’m standing on a forty foot high platform in the middle of a forest.
 My body is bursting with nerves and excitement as my instructor Tom tries to convince me to jump off the platform.
 I’m pretty sure this isn’t a good idea.
 Logic tells me that the pulley system will catch my weight and bring me down slowly.
 Logic tells me that the qualified and friendly instructor wouldn’t make me do anything unsafe.
 Yet, logic also tells me that jumping from something really high isn’t the wisest idea.
 Damn, logic is confusing.
 My legs started to shake but I’ve always loved a challenge so I took a deep breath, grabbed hold of the ropes and jumped.
 As Tom promised, I was almost immediately caught by the system and began to glide down to the ground feeling awesome.
 Welcome, ladies and gentlemen, to Tamar Trails.

-First activity of the day was a taster high ropes session, one of the most popular activities available at Tree Surfers.
+The first activity of the day was a taster high ropes session, one of the most popular activities available at Tree Surfers.
 If you’re unsure what this entails, imagine an assault course suspended high in a forest.
-Actually, make that three assault courses as Tree Surfers have three separate sections in the Tree Surfing package, meaning there’s a challenge for everyone.
+Actually, make that three assault courses as Tree Surfers have three separate sections in the package, meaning there’s a challenge for everyone.
 As someone who’s tried high ropes before with another company, I assumed it wouldn’t be too challenging.
 Needless to say that air of confidence swiftly disappeared as I started to make my way up the tree.
 However, after balancing on bridges, flying on zip wires and climbing up netting I left with the same elated feeling!
 I’ve always loved high ropes and I would absolutely recommend visiting Tree Surfers for this alone.
-Tree Surfing is not only the safest high ropes I’ve ever been on but also the most creative as the course has some really interesting twists making it all the more exciting.
+Tree Surfing is not only the safest high ropes I’ve ever been on but also the most creative.
 It may seem scary but it’s the most amazing way to challenge yourself and do something different.

 We left the high ropes feeling awesome but all that hard work left us starving so we headed straight to The Beech Cafe.
 The Beech Cafe at Tamar Trails proudly prepares locally sourced refreshments including homemade cakes.
 I’m no Mary Berry but cake is one of my core food groups and I can genuinely say that their carrot cake is one of the best I’ve ever had.
 Seriously.
 It’s that good.
 I’ve also been told the gluten free cake and lemon slice are pretty special too.
 One thing I would say is that this cosy cafe can get quite busy at weekends but it’s worth waiting for a space.